“Why Won’t a Lawyer Take My Case?”

 the adjuster, a delay in seeking treatment means that the injuries are minor.

-The accident happened too long ago.
-The longer a prospective client waits to take legal action, the more
+The accident happened a long time ago.
+The longer a prospective client waits to call us, the more opportunity

-the case.
-There are also statutes of limitation to consider.
+irreparably harm the value of their case.
+There are also statutes of limitation

 There is a history of personal injury claims.
 If you have made multiple prior injury claims, the at-fault party's